amirmasoudabdol/amirmasoudabdol.name/_posts/2022-07-14-qmake-to-cmake.md

       --file=${MODULES_RENV_ROOT_PATH}/install-RInside.R)
 ```

-> {% octicon alert height:24 class:"color-fg-attention"%} I'm omitting a lot of details here; especially when it comes to how R packages installation works.
+> {% octicon alert height:24 class:"color-fg-attention"%} I am omitting a lot of details here; especially when it comes to how R packages installation works.
 As far as CMake concerns, you need to execute a process to call the `${R_EXECUTABLE}` and make sure that it can install your requested package.

 ##### On Linux